 - U.S. visa stamp in your passport from your last entry to the U.S.

 - Form I-20 or DS-2019 with current travel endorsement (see below, 'F or J Status')

 - Paper Form I-94 card or download a copy of the I-94 Electronic Record

 - It is strongly advised to carry recent evidence of financial support for the total duration of your stay in the U.S.; students may also want to carry a copy of current semester's Cal Central enrollment.

-- F-1 students on OPT should carry their Employment Authorization Document (EAD) and an official job offer letter.
+- F-1 students on OPT should carry the the documents listed on our Travel and Re-entry to the U.S. While on OPT page .
 J-1 students on post-completion Academic Training should bring proof of their Academic Training employment job offer letter.

 - Other documents as listed below.